 Using videobots for a business

 Technology may rarely wait for the masses, but it is important to consider factors like volume (of users) and usability while building and implementing videobots.
 After all, a technology’s success lies in its widespread use.

 Two factors come into play while developing videobots.
-One, to make the videobot a well developed tool so that it is successful and useful, and two, finding a place for it to ensure that is actually used in user conversations.
+One, to make the videobot a well-developed tool so that it is successful and useful, and two, to find a place for it to ensure that is actually used in user conversations.

 Some key factors to consider while developing videobots include:

-- Identifying use, and thus the potential users:
+Identifying use, and thus the potential users:

 Whether it is entertainment, sales, news or customer service, understanding the business and the customers can help in making the videobot effective and user-friendly.

-- Personalize and make it emotionally rich:
+Personalize and make it emotionally rich:

 For instance, when the user switches on their mic and asks a question, the person in your videobot can empathize by “listening” – nodding their head to show the user that they are actually taking in the question.

-- Use the face to engage user action
+Use the face to engage user action

 This is where videobots can have an edge over chatbots or other tools.
 When a face pops up on a webpage inviting them for a conversation, it can excite the user into engagement.

-- Guide the user
+Guide the user

 Having a comprehensive list of questions listed as text on the videobot platform that users can press instead of voice questions can provide a more thorough and wholesome experience.

-- Take the help of a videobot
+Take the help of a videobot

 Expertrons offers videobots for a variety of functions, be it a company, college, or a nonprofit, that can help in eliminating fixed and moving costs as well as increased ROI.